 It’s a never-ending mission, but the long-term results of your SaaS inbound marketing strategy are bound to be worth your while regardless of whether you reach the top of page one.
 That’s because the process of implementing SEO-driven tactics forces you to create and share strategic, consistent and valuable content - using the keywords and phrases your audience is looking for.

 There are many SEO strategies that your company could use, but we’ve put together the tactics that are perfect for your SaaS inbound marketing strategy at the ‘Attraction’ stage of the marketing funnel.

 Here are 3 SEO strategies you can use for SaaS inbound marketing:

 A pillar page is a collection of content relating to one large topic.
 You have one central ‘pillar page’ which branches off into smaller, more specific articles covering all the topics within that central pillar.

-By covering every possible topic under one large subject, organising the content for easy navigation, and linking between the articles, pillar pages create a goldmine of content to educate audiences.
-It’s a brilliant way for SaaS companies to demonstrate expertise and provide new visitors with valuable information - the gold-standard for instilling trust with an audience.
+By covering every possible topic under one large subject, organizing the content for easy navigation, and linking between the articles, pillar pages create a goldmine of content to educate audiences.
+It’s a brilliant way for SaaS companies to demonstrate expertise and provide new visitors with valuable information - the gold standard for instilling trust with an audience.